 - Arrow keys to navigate between the suggestions

 - Enter key to select from the suggestions

 If you want to change how suggestions are pre-selected, see IntelliSense - Suggestion selection.

-Code snippets are available for scaffolding class and interface definitions, a variety of statements such as loops and conditional statements etc. When you’re working in an Apex class or trigger, run
+Code snippets are available for scaffolding class and interface definitions, and a variety of statements such as loops and conditional statements, and so on.
+When you’re working in an Apex class or trigger, run

 If you want to define your own code snippets, read Snippets in Visual Studio Code.

 Code Smartness for SObjects